-Data Protection Representatives (DPRs)
+Data Protection Representative (DPR)

 Our MAT has a designated DPR who works closely with the DPO.
-The DPR is the first point of contact for individuals whose data the Multi Academy Trust processes.
+The DPR is the first point of contact for individuals.
 Below is the name of the DPR in the partner schools/academies.

-Central Office

-Emma Gooding
+Emma Gooding DPR@andaras.org

-Dpr@andaras.org